Project Flat Top

 With helicopters increasingly at the center of Army doctrine as a result of the Howze Board's recommendations, it became apparent that a logistical gap would arise between the operational area and repair bases in the US.
 Lieutenant Colonel (LTC) John Sullivan, a respected Army aviator, conceived of the idea to convert a ship into a floating helicopter repair facility.
-He had served in the Fifth Army Air Force in Australia during World War II and was directly involved in Operation Ivory Soap which converted Liberty Ships into floating aviation repair depots for use in the Pacific Theatre of Operations.
 Sullivan was named by General Frank Besson, commanding general of the newly formed United States Army Materiel Command (AMC), to lead the project.

 After considerable research, Sullivan and his team selected the World War II Curtiss-class seaplane tender USS Albemarle (AV-5).
 When progress slowed for almost a year, Sullivan bypassed Army leadership and persuaded influential Congressman Mendel Rivers of South Carolina, chairman of the House Armed Services Committee, to support the project.
 New shops, instruments, technology, communications, and storage were added to the ship over 15 months at a cost of $25 million.
 Rechristened as USNS Corpus Christi Bay (T-ARVH-1), a civilian United States Merchant Marine (USMM) crew was chosen to operate the bridge, engine room, and man the ship's watches.
 This was a controversial move that generated concern about their placement near a combat zone and their potential treatment under the Geneva Conventions.
 US Army soldiers staffed the multiple repair shops that were equipped with custom facilities that could repair or fabricate parts to factory standards.

-The ship offered the same echelon of depot-level service available in the U.S. while it served off the coast of South Vietnam for 6½ years.
+The ship offered the same echelon of depot-level service available in the U.S. at the Army Aeronautical Depot Maintenance Center in Corpus Christi, Texas while it served off the coast of South Vietnam for 6½ years.
 The soldiers repaired as many as 20,000 aircraft components a month and saved the military millions of dollars.
-When the war was drawing down, the ship left for the US in late 1972.
+When the war was drawing down, the ship left for the U.S. in late 1972.
 On 17 July 1975, after more than 36 years of service, the ship was scrapped.